 Being one big island means our history is inextricably linked to the ocean that surrounds us.
 The delightfully quirky seaside museums dotted around our coastline are a fabulous way to add a bit of variety to your holiday routine of swimming, sunbathing and swimming again (and a great wet-weather option).

-At the Flagstaff Hill Maritime Village at Warrnambool, Victoria, a night-time laser show brings to life the tragic story of the Loch Ard disaster; or, while not maritime-related, check out Ripley’s Believe It Or Not at Surfer’s Paradise, a museum of oddities with something to intrigue everyone.
+At the Flagstaff Hill Maritime Village at Warrnambool, Great Ocean Road, a night-time laser show brings to life the tragic story of the Loch Ard disaster.

 Whale World, Frenchman Bay Road, Albany, WA.
 08 9844 4021;